bfpg/talks/talks/2015-01-27-plausible_logic.md

 event: 185383732
 vimeoid: 119619624
 ---

-Haskell Experience Report: An Implementation of Plausible Logic - George Wilson

 Many people have the impressive skill of common sense.
 Logics which emulate certain aspects of common sense fall within the field of non-monotonic reasoning.